If you lost all of your possessions today, would you be able to list each item and its value from just your memory.

-- Be sure you refer to each item with the term on its sticky note label.
-For instance, if the label says, “blue and white pitcher” use the phrase “blue and white pitcher” on all related documents, appraisals and receipts.
+- Refer to each item consistently.
+If your sticky note label says “blue and white pitcher” use the phrase “blue and white pitcher” on all related documents, appraisals and receipts.

-Make a printed copy of the inventory to include with your essential legal documents, even if you are storing digital copies in the cloud and with legal advisers or trusted ones.
-Finally, be sure your will includes access information, including passwords, to your inventory, no matter where it is stored.
+Include a hard copy of your inventory with your essential legal documents, even if you also have digital copies and other hard copies with legal advisers or trusted relatives or friends.
+Finally, be sure your will includes access information to your inventory, including locations, pin numbers, passwords and user names.